ContinuIX/ContinuIX-1/README.md

 ### WP3 \- Simulations based on perturbed inputs

-\~100 simulations for each of the glaciers with induced noise on various spatial scales (a few different ways \- favor one-at-a-time)
+\~100 simulations for each of the glaciers with induced noise on various spatial scales

 * 2 levels for ice thickness
 * 2 levels for velocity